-Revenues.
-We project revenues for each of our four business segments: Investment Banking, Institutional Client Services, Investing & Lending and Investment Management.
+Revenues We project revenues for each of our four business segments: Investment Banking, Institutional Client Services, Investing & Lending and Investment Management.

-When projecting revenues for these four segments, we utilize multiple approaches, including models based on regression analyses, management's judgment and repricing inventory due to the projected changes in asset values under the FRB's severely adverse scenario.
+When projecting revenues for these four segments, we utilize multiple approaches, including models based on regression analyses, management's judgment and re-pricing inventory due to the projected changes in asset values under the FRB's severely adverse scenario.
 We also incorporate the impact of broader industry performance during historical stressed periods to help guide management's judgment regarding our future performance in the assumed stressed operating environment.
 The projected revenues under the FRB's severely adverse scenario are an aggregation of projected revenues for each of these business segments.

 • Investment Banking.
 We provide a broad range of investment banking services to a diverse group of corporations, financial institutions, investment funds, and governments.
-Services include strategic advisory assignments with respect to mergers and acquisitions, divestitures, corporate defense activities, restructurings, spin-offs and risk management, and debt and equity underwriting of public offerings and private placements, including local and cross-border transactions and acquisition financing, as well as derivative transactions directly related to these activities
+Services include strategic advisory assignments with respect to mergers and acquisitions, divestitures, corporate defense activities, restructurings, spin-offs and risk management, and debt and equity underwriting of public offerings and private placements, including local and cross-border transactions and acquisition financing, as well as derivative transactions directly related to these activities.

 - Institutional Client Services.
-We facilitate client transactions and make markets in fixed income, equity, currency and commodity products, primarily with institutional clients such as corporations, financial institutions, investment funds, and governments.
-We also make markets in and clear client transactions on major stock, options and futures exchanges worldwide and provide financing, securities lending, and other prime brokerage services to institutional clients. - Investing & Lending.
+We facilitate client transactions and make markets in fixed income, equity, currency and commodity products, primarily with institutional clients, such as corporations, financial institutions, investment funds and governments.
+We also make markets in and clear client transactions on major stock, options and futures exchanges worldwide and provide financing, securities lending and other prime brokerage services to institutional clients. - Investing & Lending.
 We invest in and originate loans to provide financing to clients.
 These investments and loans are typically longer-term in nature.
-We make investments, some of which are consolidated, in debt securities and loans, public and private equity securities, infrastructure and real estate entities.
+We make investments, some of which are consolidated in debt securities and loans, public and private equity securities, infrastructure and real estate entities.
 Some of these investments are made indirectly through funds that we manage.
-We also make unsecured and secured loans to retail clients through our digital platforms. - Investment Management.
+We also make unsecured and secured loans through our digital platforms. - Investment Management.
 We provide investment management services and offer investment products (primarily through separately managed accounts and commingled vehicles, such as mutual funds and private investment funds) across all major asset classes to a diverse set of institutional and individual clients.
-We also offer wealth advisory services, including portfolio management, financial planning, counseling, brokerage and other transaction services to high-networth individuals and families.
+We also offer wealth advisory services, including portfolio management and financial planning and counseling, and brokerage and other transaction services to high-net-worth individuals and families.

-Operating Expenses.
-Operating expense projections over the planning horizon include compensation and benefits and non-compensation expenses.
+Operating Expenses Operating expense projections over the planning horizon include:

-Compensation and benefits include salaries, estimated year-end discretionary compensation, amortization of equity awards and other items such as benefits.
-Discretionary compensation is significantly impacted by, among other factors, the level of net revenues, overall financial performance, prevailing labor markets, business mix, the structure of our share-based compensation programs and the external environment.

-Non-compensation expenses include certain expenses that vary with levels of business activity, such as brokerage, clearing, exchange and distribution fees and market development costs.
-Non-compensation expenses also include expenses that relate to our global footprint and overall headcount levels.
-Such expenses include depreciation and amortization, occupancy, and communication and technology costs.

-In addition, non-compensation expenses include operational risk losses, including but not limited to litigation reserves (and corresponding legal fees), as well as any projected impairments of nonfinancial assets.
+- Compensation and benefits expense, which includes salaries, estimated year-end discretionary compensation, amortization of equity awards and other items, such as benefits.
+Discretionary compensation is significantly impacted by, among other factors, the level of net revenues, overall financial performance, prevailing labor markets, business mix, the structure of our share-based compensation programs and the external environment. - Expenses that vary with levels of business activity, such as brokerage, clearing, exchange and distribution fees and market development costs. - Expenses that relate to our global footprint and overall headcount levels, such as depreciation and amortization, occupancy and communication and technology costs. - In addition, operating expenses include operational risk losses, including litigation reserves (and corresponding legal fees), as well as any projected impairments of nonfinancial assets.